GHeinzelmann/BAT.py/README.md

 ## Additional receptors

 To include a new receptor system, some additional input data is needed.
 They include a reference.pdb file to align the system using MUSTANG, three chosen protein anchors, and a few variables for ligand anchor atom search.
-These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B), Lysozyme, and the Major Urinary Protein (MUP).
+These can be found inside the ./systems-library folder for three other bromodomains (CREBBP, BRD4(1) and BAZ2B), T4 Lysozyme, the Major Urinary Protein (MUP), and the Retinol binding protein 1 (RetBP).
 Other systems will be added with time, as the program is further tested and validated.

 # More information

-A paper explaining the whole BAT.py theoretical aspects and calculation procedure is currently in preparation.
-A detailed user guide is located in the ./doc folder, which is still in in progress.
+A paper explaining the whole BAT.py theoretical aspects and calculation procedure is currently under review [9].
 For more information you can contact the author directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>